 National Council for Accreditation of Teacher Education (NCATE) Accredited

 This program is designed for students who have an undergraduate degree in one of the liberal arts and sciences.
 It leads to an M.S. in education and eligibility to apply for initial certification in childhood education from the New York State Department of Education.
-The program is clinically-rich with carefully designed field experiences that culminate in one full semester of student teaching.
-Candidates who are working full-time as teacher assistants in grades 1-6 can request to complete field experience in their work sites.
 To receive initial certification, students must pass the applicable New York State certification exams and fulfill other New York State certification requirements.

 1. A bachelor’s degree from an accredited college or university with an academic major in one of the liberal arts or sciences.

 2. A minimum cumulative GPA of 3.0 (4.0 scale)

 3. Meeting with a department advisor to review college transcripts to determine eligibility prior to applying to the program.

 4. A completed Application Requirement Workshop (included in the online application) detailing:

 a.
 College-level work in each of the following: English, mathematics, science, and social studies.
 Each applicant will have completed this requirement as an undergraduate or will be required to complete 6 credit hours of study in each of these four disciplines.
 Basic college writing courses (CWP 101 or CWP 102) do not count toward the English requirement.

 b.
 Undergraduate major or courses applicable to an acceptable concentration.